gItvn/Retos/README.md

 # Retos
-3 trials about I/O files
+3 trials about: I/O files
-Remember to unzip the clues
+[X] Remember to unzip the clues